planetscale/docs/content/docs/creating-database.md

 ## Overview

-To create a database, you will complete the following steps:
+To create a database, complete the following steps:

 ## Step 1: Open the Overview page for a cluster.